The Ultimate Travel Guide to Cape Verde Holidays: Flights, Ferry, Hotels and Top Places

 |Where to stay in Santo Antao||Things To Do in Santo Antao|

-|Kasa Tambla **||Hiking to Fontainhas
+|Kasa Tambla||Hiking to Fontainhas

 7Sois7Luas Cultural Center

 Santiago is probably the island that I know the least.
-That being said, it is the only island which boasts a big city, Praia, thus if you want town life in Cape Verde, you should definitely include Praia in your travel plans.
+That being said, it is the only island that boasts a big city, Praia, thus if you want town life in Cape Verde, you should definitely include Praia in your travel plans.

 Praia boasts a few gorgeous hotels and I particularly liked the music and creative scene of Praia.
 Santiago is also particularly well suited for those who want to go hiking and learn more about Cape Verde’s dramatic historical background when it comes to slavery.

 Indeed, the Cidade Velha, close to Praia, is the oldest settlement of the archipelago and was once a hub for the slave trade.

 The setting remains mostly untouched and original.
 Some of my friends also highly recommended the beaches of Tarrafal, Santiago where you can enjoy relaxing beach holidays.
 To sum up, Santiago seems to have it all!

 |Where to stay in Praia||Things To Do in Santiago|

 Beach time in Tarrafal

 Fogo is different from all the other Cape Verdean islands.
 It is shaped by the rough, spectacular volcano in the center of the island.
 The surroundings of the volcano are lush green, thanks to the fertile soil.